primedroid/primedroid.github.io/_posts/2016-04-14-handler-thread.markdown

 The android performance videos mention the following four options for performing background operations:

 1. **Async Task** - Most famous and used by the majority.
-However it has it's limitations, you cannot reuse it. need to create a new one.
+However it has it's limitations, you cannot reuse it.
+Need to create a new one.
 Good for one off operations.

 2. **HandlerThread** - Least used, but the topic of today's blog post.
 Many moving parts, but excellent choice to run repeated actions.